earthlab/abc-classroom/docs/new_assignment.rst

 Run `abc-assignment_template -h` to see the command line arguments.
 The output is reproduced here::

 usage: abc-assignment-template [-h] [--custom-message] [--local-only]
+                               [--mode {delete,fail,merge}]
                                assignment

 Create a new assignment template repository: creates local directory, copy / create required files, intialize as git repo, create remote repo on GitHub, and push local repo to GitHub.
 Will open git editor to ask for commit message.

 positional arguments:
   assignment            Name of assignment.
-Must match name in nbgrader release directory
+Must match name in nbgrader
+                        release directory

 optional arguments:
   -h, --help            show this help message and exit --custom-message      Use a custom commit message for git.
-Will open the default git text editor for entry.
-If not set, will use message 'Initial commit of template repository'.
+Will open the
+                        default git text editor for entry.
+If not set, will use message 'Initial commit'.
-    --local-only      Create local template repository only; do not create GitHub repo or push to GitHub (default: False)
+  --local-only          Create local template repository only; do not create
+                        GitHub repo or push to GitHub (default: False) --mode {delete,fail,merge}
+                        Action if template directory already exists.
+Choices
+                        are: delete = delete the directory and contents; fail = exit and let user delete or rename; merge = keep existing dir, overwrite existing files, add new files.
+                        Default is fail.

 Configuration settings